-In his lawsuit, Ligeri claims YouTube issued strikes against his uploaded videos in violation of the DMCA compliance process and copyright law, in general.
+In his lawsuit, Ligeri claims YouTube issued strikes against his uploaded videos in violation of the DMCA compliance process.
 The claims are a bit convoluted.
 He essentially boils them down to allegations the Content ID system does not follow required DMCA compliance procedures and the copyright defense of fair use protects the videos in question.

 Let’s start with the DMCA compliance claim.
 The YouTube Content ID system is sufficiently confusing that it is difficult to tell whether it complies with the DMCA or not.
 The custom process offers a notice, counter-notice system much as the DMCA does, but there is no indication whether the process works on the timeline called out in the law.
 Although the lack of transparency is par for the course with Google, a judge is likely to side with the company should it be able to provide evidence indicating at least substantial compliance with the law.

-The Ligeri allegations provide an interesting twist to the usual DMCA legal arguments.
-He alleges the copyright infringement claims against his videos have no standing.
-Ligeri’s reasoning is neither the individual nor company asserting the claims own the copyright to the content in question.
-In one case, a YouTube user known as Egeda Pirateria filed a copyright infringement claim associated with a parody published by Ligeri of The Girl With The Dragon Tattoo.
+The Ligeri allegations provide an exciting twist to the usual DMCA legal arguments.
+He alleges the copyright infringement claims made by third parties against his videos have no standing.
+Ligeri’s reasoning is neither the individual nor company asserting the claims own the copyright in the original content.
+In one case, a YouTube user known as Egeda Pirateria filed a copyright infringement claim against a parody Ligeri created for The Girl With The Dragon Tattoo.
 [Does “Egeda Pirateria” translate to “Egad, Pirate”?
 Inquiring minds wish to know!]
-Viacom is next alleged to have filed a takedown claim against Ligeri’s video critique of the Teenage Mutant Ninja Turtles movie, a film for which the company doesn’t own the copyright.
-In both cases, Ligeri alleges YouTube rejected appeals despite being alerted to these alleged facts.
+Ligeri next alleges Viacom filed a takedown claim against Ligeri’s video critique of the Teenage Mutant Ninja Turtles movie, a film for which the company doesn’t own the copyright.
+In both cases, Ligeri alleges YouTube rejected his appeals despite knowing these facts.

 If true, the Ligeri allegations certainly raise the specter of DMCA abuse.
 A judge is likely to allow the lawsuit to proceed to trial against Viacom and Mr. Pirateria if evidence is offered to support the allegations.
 Filing a copyright takedown notice for content you do not own is a clear abuse of the DMCA.